itdxer/neupy/site/docs/layers/basics.rst

     layers.Reshape()

 This layer basically do the same as `numpy.reshape <https://docs.scipy.org/doc/numpy/reference/generated/numpy.reshape.html>`_ function.
-One different is that the shape argument is optional.
+The main different is that it has an optional argument that defines output shape.
 When shape is not defined :layer:`Reshape` layer converts input to 2D matrix.

 .. code-block:: python